wakeupguruu/portfolio/content/projects/websparkel-ai.md

 ## Check It Out

-The code is live, open, and ready for you to explore.
+The code is open, and ready for you to explore.
 Whether you want to contribute, fork it, or just see how it works, head over to the repo.

 [**View WebSpark-AI on GitHub**](https://github.com/wakeupguruu/WebSpark-AI)

-Let’s build the future, one prompt at a time..